 How often will I hear about my group?

 A couple months after your group begins (to allow for screening) you will receive a name list and group photo.
 You will also receive both general and group specific reports about your group.
 After graduation you will receive a graduation report.
 If you are able to travel to meet and encourage your group, this will also provide a powerful connection.
 Reports and when possible, personal visits help individuals and churches feel connected and experience the power of what your investment is doing in the lives of children.

 Can I send my group gifts and letters?

 We encourage you to visit your group in person over their three years in the program, and perhaps even after graduation.
 When you do so, we have ideas on our resources pages, of things you can bring and/or give to encourage your group.
 These must be items of no monetary value to preserve the empowerment program, and maintain equity between groups.
-ZOE avoids gifts of monetary value and sending letters directly to the groups.
-In our experience it is difficult to do these things without the risk of harming the empowerment relationship which makes the ZOE program so effective in moving children beyond charity.
+We avoid gifts of monetary value and sending letters directly to the groups.
+In our experience it is difficult to do these things without the risk of harming the empowerment relationship which makes the program so effective in moving children beyond charity.

 When should I visit my group?

-Please feel free to visit your group as you are able and as ZOE has space on trips.
+Please feel free to visit your group as you are able and as Zoe Empowers has space on trips.
 We do all we can to make sure every group partner has an opportunity to travel, and it is a great encouragement to your group for them to see you, thank you, and worship with you.
 You can also be a powerful voice telling others in your community what is being accomplished.
 You are welcome to visit the children in any year of the program, including post-graduation.